 In addition to choral direction, Mr. Monse is an active ensemblist and has performed in choral ensembles for over twenty years, under the baton of several acclaimed conductors including Dr. Kevin Fenton, Dr. André Thomas, Bobby McFerrin, and Krzysztof Penderecki.
 He has performed at Carnegie Hall under the direction of Rodney Eichenberger.
-He completed vocal studies with distinguished vocalists including the late Janice Harsanyi, Roy Delp, and David Wingate, as well as Yvonne Ciannella, baritone Kyle Ferrill, and tenor Thomas Glenn; and conducting studies with Dr. André Thomas, Dr. Kevin Fenton, and Dr. Judy Bowers.
+He completed vocal studies with distinguished vocalists including the late Janice Harsanyi, Roy Delp, and David Wingate, and Yvonne Ciannella, as well as baritone Kyle Ferrill, and tenor Thomas Glenn; and conducting studies with Dr. André Thomas, Dr. Kevin Fenton, and Dr. Judy Bowers.

 Mr. Monse has performed as a baritone soloist for several institutions including St. Paul’s Episcopal Church (Delray Beach, FL), Church of the Palms (Delray Beach, FL) and Saint Paul’s United Methodist Church (Tallahassee, FL).
 He is an inaugural member (2008) of the Festival Singers of Florida, based out of Orlando and led by conductor Dr. Kevin Fenton.